 - Sarah loves doing tea parties and other girly things with Jimmy, her room is pink, keeps a diary and her prized possessions are her 'dollies'.
 But she's also a violent and out of control little brat.
 Her older brother is terrified of her and she is able to beat up all the male characters.

-- Nazz is a very girly girl.
-At first sight she appears to be a tomboy with her short hair and regular tomboyish clothes (black t-shirt, tank top, and jeans).
+- Nazz is a variant of the trope.
+At first sight she appears to be a tomboy due to her short hair and regular tomboyish clothes (black t-shirt, tank top, and jeans).
 But other than that, she is a flirty, giggling, sweet girl who's interested in hair care products, cute boys, fashion (wearing dresses for special occasions), cooking, babysitting, and cheerleading.
 Her room is also quite girly, as seen in "A Glass of Warm Ed".
-She's easily the girliest female character on the show, despite her tomboyish appearance.
+She's easily the girliest female character on the show, despite her tomboyish appearance and Totally Radical speech.

 - The Fairly OddParents!: The episode "The Boy Who Would Be Queen" reveals the girly popular Trixie has an interest in comic books and other boyish interests, even dressing up like a boy to disguise herself when going to buy comic books.
 She tries to keep this a secret from others.